Team Navy Road to the DoD Warrior Games Featured: Field

 - Warrior Games Competition Style: During the Department of Defense (DoD) Warrior Games, the field competition is composed of two major events: Discus and Shot Put/Club.
 Athletes may compete in one or both competition either standing or seating, across 17 classification categories.
 Male and female athletes compete separately in all competitions.
 Athletes throw different implements by weight, based upon gender and classification category.

-- Cycling Classification: Sport classification is a system that provides a level playing field for athletes competing in adaptive sports.
-The 2021 Warrior Games will offer athletes the ability to compete across five categories, with 17 classification categories.
+- Field Classification: Sport classification is a system that provides a level playing field for athletes competing in adaptive sports.
+The DoD Warrior Games will offer athletes the ability to compete across five categories, with 17 classification categories.

 - Athletics vs Track & Field – What’s the Difference?: While the DoD Warrior Games makes a clear distinction between track and field, internationally the combination of track and field events is called “athletics.”
 Athletics is a collection of sporting events that involve running, throwing, and jumping.
 The name is derived from the Greek word “athlon,” meaning “contest.”